dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 This configuration is an example reflecting the defaults and should be changed to fit your needs.
 In other words, you can omit it entirely if you plan to use the default values.
-If you want to use an external provider the last block of properties need to be defined, as well as the *provider* property being set to a supported provider (currently only AWS S3).
+If you want to use an external provider the last block of properties needs to be defined, as well as the *provider* property being set to a supported provider (currently only AWS S3).